 Built by Blacklock and Fuller of Albury of Albury (est. 1892), and referred to as both Relay and Relay-Minerva, the first machines appeared in 1902 powered by a Minerva engines.

-In 1911 a 4½ h.p. model was available.
+A 4½ h.p. model became available in 1911.
 Fafnir bolt-on 3½ h.p. engines were also in use, fitted to the Relay bicyle frame with the addition of sprung front forks.

 Mr E. Fuller, of Albury, established a fine motor cycle performance last week by riding from Melbourne to Albury, a distance of 201 miles, in the record time of 9 hrs.
 3 min.
 Only those motorists or cyclists who have ever been over the wretched roads and tracks extending from Sydney almost right up to Albury, have any conception of what fast motoring is like over this country.